Skip to main content

 • prevented you from completing this work to the standard expected.

-However, the University expects its students to be able to manage their time or workload throughout the duration of their studies.
+Please remember, though, that the University expects students to be able to manage their time or workload throughout the duration of their studies.

 We expect that students are able to cope with events which are part of everyday life, for example, short periods of illness, alongside their studies.